 Costs include the cost of revenues.
-Cost of revenues primarily includes depreciation expense associated with capitalized customer acoustic sensor networks, communication expenses, costs related to hosting our service applications, costs related to operating our IRC, providing remote and on-site customer support and maintenance and forensic services, providing customer training and onboarding services, certain personnel and related costs of operations, stock-based compensation and allocated overheads, which includes IT, facility and equipment depreciation costs.
+Cost of revenues primarily includes depreciation expense associated with capitalized customer acoustic sensor networks, communication expenses, costs related to hosting our service applications, costs related to operating our IRC, providing remote and on-site customer support and maintenance and forensic services, providing customer training and onboarding services, certain personnel and related costs of operations, stock-based compensation and allocated overheads, which includes information technology, facility and equipment depreciation costs.

 We will have to upgrade our sensors that use third-generation ("3G") cellular communications to the fourth-generation Long-Term Evolution wireless technology, which will increase our cost of revenues.
-Originally, we had expected to start incurring costs in 2021 through 2022.
-We have begun plans to replace sensors in certain geographic areas starting in mid-2020.
-Accelerated bandwidth changes by our carriers may require us to accelerate the upgrade of our 3G sensors prior to 2021, which would accelerate the costs associated with the upgrade, which are estimated to be between \$4.0 million and \$6.0 million in total.
+Originally, we had expected to start incurring these upgrade costs in 2021 through 2022.
+We have begun plans to replace sensors in certain geographic areas starting in the second half of 2020 in order to optimize personnel utilization.
+Accelerated bandwidth changes by our carriers may require us to continue to accelerate the upgrade of our 3G sensors prior to 2022, which would accelerate the costs associated with the upgrade, which are estimated to be between \$4.0 million and \$6.0 million in total.
 We may re-use and re-deploy the old 3G sensors that have a remaining serviceable life where it makes sense to do so.

 In the near term, we expect our cost of revenues to increase in absolute dollars as our installed base increases, although certain of our costs of revenues are fixed and do not need to increase commensurate with increases in revenues.
-In addition, depreciation expense associated with deployed equipment is recognized only over the first five years from the go-live date.
+In addition, depreciation expense associated with deployed equipment is recognized over the first five years from the go-live date.
 We also expect cost of revenues to increase in absolute dollars as we continue to invest in our customer success capabilities to drive growth and value for our customers.
-As we expect to build out these capabilities in 2020, even while our ability to deploy new go-live miles is significantly impacted as a result of the COVID-19 pandemic, cost of revenues is expected to increase as a percentage of revenues.
+As we expect to build out these capabilities in 2020, even while our ability to deploy new go-live miles is significantly impacted as a result of the COVID-19 pandemic, depending on the timing of new bookings, cost of revenues is expected to increase as a percentage of revenues.